A Marketing and Sales Love Story in Four Acts

-Now, let us travel to a theoretical white board session at which your marketing and sales teams are defining the target demographic for a particular campaign.
+Before we begin, let us travel to a theoretical white board session at which your marketing and sales teams are defining the target demographic for a particular campaign.
 Your marketing team’s inclusion in these discussions is important because this is the time during which they begin to understand the nuts and bolts of what constitutes the target audience.
 Everything from education level to projected hobbies helps the marketing team craft a better message that speaks directly to a specific group of people as opposed to a broad audience.
-For example, if your sales team wants to target your dealership’s customers who drive luxury cars for an upcoming snow tire campaign and your marketing team delivers a message about the importance of preparing one’s vehicle for winter, both of your teams are out of sync and will fail to maximize the outputs of their efforts.
-This scenario ultimately costs the dealership potential revenue and wastes your staff’s time and effort.
+For example, if your sales team wants to target your dealership’s customers who drive luxury models for an upcoming snow tire campaign and your marketing team delivers a message about the importance of preparing one’s vehicle for winter, both of your teams are out of sync and will fail to maximize the outputs of their efforts.
+This scenario ultimately costs both the dealership potential revenue and your staff’s time and effort.
 In different terms, your sales team is trying to sell apples while your marketing team is telling everyone that eating fruit is a good idea.
 You might sell some apples, but not as many as you should.

 Prospect Phase Objective: Your potential customer is interested in learning more about purchasing snow tires for their luxury vehicle and responds with a request for more information.

-After combining the responses to the marketing team’s multimedia efforts with the responses collected from their own outreach efforts, the sales team now influences the lead by explaining why your dealership’s luxury snow tires create a shared value position for your potential customers.
-At the same time, your marketing team is working with the leads by sharing blogs and website updates that inform them as why buying luxury snow tires from your dealership is in their best interest.
-Also, now is the time to present them with additional opportunities and information that is relevant to their priorities and interests.
-Enter the ever-so-coveted “up sell.”
+Now that the prospects have become leads, your sales and marketing team can better focus their time and efforts on a smaller group of potential customers.
+After combining the responses to the marketing team’s multimedia efforts with those collected with their own efforts, the sales team now influences the lead by explaining why your dealership’s luxury snow tires create a shared value position for your potential customers.
+At the same time, your marketing team is working with the leads and sharing blogs and website updates that inform them as why buying snow tires from your dealership is in their best interest and present them with additional opportunities and information that is relevant to their priorities and interests.

 Lead Phase Objective: The potential customer understands why purchasing snow tires from your dealership is in their best interest and is aware of additional opportunities and services.